GemCityTECH/gemcity.tech/CodeOfConduct.md

 Professional Environment

-Gem City Tech is a community of event attendees, community organizers, sponsors, guests, and board members.
+**GemCity TECH** is a community of event attendees, community organizers, sponsors, guests, and board members.
 This is a professional environment and should be treated as such.
 These are your peers, so please treat each other like peers.
 Be courteous, kind, and respectful at all times.

 Diversity Encouraged & Celebrated

-Gem City Tech is committed to building a diverse and inclusive community and believe doing so will lead to better overall collaboration.
+**GemCity TECH** is committed to building a diverse and inclusive community and believe doing so will lead to better overall collaboration.

 Pay It Forward